 In some applications, the fault blank time may be insufficient to avoid detecting false faults during the switching time of the external FET.
-In these cases, the external controller driving the A4935 may be used to determine the correct fault condition by setting ESF low.
+In these cases, the external controller driving the A4933 may be used to determine the correct fault condition by setting ESF low.
 This will prevent latching of the fault flag when a short fault is detected, and will not disable the FET.
-With ESF low, FF2 will remain high only while the measured V{DS} exceeds the fault threshold.
+With ESF low, FF2 will remain high only while the measured $V{\rm DS}$ exceeds the fault threshold.
 The external controller can then monitor the fault flags and use its own timers to validate a fault condition.

-Note that any fault thus detected by the A4935 will still be latched in the fault register and remain there until cleared.
+Note that any fault thus detected by the A4933 will still be latched in the fault register and remain there until cleared.

-When ESF is set low, the external FETs are not disabled by the A4935 when a short fault is detected.
-To avoid permanent damage to the external FETs or to the motor under this condition, the A4935 can either be fully disabled by the RESET input or all FETs can be switched off by pulling low the COAST input or all the phase control inputs.
+When ESF is set low, the external FETs are not disabled by the A4933 when a short fault is detected.
+To avoid permanent damage to the external FETs or to the motor under this condition, the A4933 can either be fully disabled by the RESET input or all FETs can be switched off by pulling low the COAST input or all the phase control inputs.

 Short to Supply A short from any of the motor phase connections to the battery or VBB connection is detected by monitoring the voltage across the low-side FETs in each phase, using the appropriate Sx pin and the LSS pin.
-This drain-source voltage, $V{\rm DS}$, is continuously compared to the voltage on the VDSTH pin.
+This drain-source voltage, V{DS} , is continuously compared to the voltage on the VDSTH pin.
 The result of this comparison is ignored if the FET is not active.
 It is ignored also for one fault blank time interval after the FET is turned on.
-If, when the comparator is not being ignored, its output indicates that $V{\rm DS}$ exceeds the voltage at the VDSTH pin, then FF2 will be high.
+If, when the comparator is not being ignored, its output indicates that V{DS} exceeds the voltage at the VDSTH pin, then FF2 will be high.
 If also ESF is set high, then FF2 will be latched high and the outputs will be disabled.
-Alternatively, if also ESF is set low, then the outputs will not be disabled and FF2 will only be high while the output of the comparator indicates that $V{\rm DS}$ exceeds the voltage at the VDSTH pin.
+Alternatively, if also ESF is set low, then the output of the comparator indicates that V{DS} exceeds the vOSTH pin.

 Short to Ground A short from any of the motor phase connections to ground is detected by monitoring the voltage across the high-side FETs in each phase, using the appropriate Sx pin and the voltage at VDRAIN.
 This drain-source voltage, V{DS} , is continuously compared to the voltage on the VDSTH pin.
 The result of this comparison is ignored if the FET is not active.
 It is ignored also for one fault blank time interval after the FET is turned on.
 If, when the comparator is not being ignored, its output indicates that V{DS} exceeds the voltage at the VDSTH pin, FF2 will be high.
-If also ESF is set high, FF2 will be latched high and the outputs will be disabled.
-Alternatively, if also ESF is set low, the outputs will not be disabled and FF2 will only be high while the output of the comparator indicates that V{DS} exceeds the voltage at the VDSTH pin.
+If also ESF is set high, FF2 will be latched high and the outputs will be disabled and FF2 will only be high while the output of the comparator indicates that V{DS} exceeds the voltage at the VDSTH pin the output so the disabled and FF2 will only be high while the output of the comparator indicates that V{DS} exceeds the voltage at the VDSTH pin.